 C in particular powers a lot more technology than we give it credit for.

-On the other hand, some of your favorite software - possibly even the web browser you are reading this article on - is built on C++.
+On the other hand, some of your favorite software - possibly even the web browser you are reading this article on—is built on C++.
+Knowing C is a good base, but in many cases, software development will require you to learn C++ and its paradigms.

 How can I get started with C and C++?

-To get started with C or C++, what you need, at the very least, is a compiler.
+To get started with C or C++, what you’ll want in most cases, at the very least, is a compiler—although nowadays you can also learn C online by experimenting a bit with “hello world” C projects in-browser.

-Compiler programs can be run through command line interfaces.
+Compilers are programs that can be run through command-line interfaces (CLIs).
 They read the entire program and convert it into object code, which is a translation of the program source code into a form that the computer can execute directly.

 To make life easier, you can go for full-fledged IDEs that can make your experience with C or C++ even more pleasant.